VIDA-NYU/alphad3m/README.md

 ## Installation

 You can use AlphaD3M through [d3m-interface](https://d3m-interface.readthedocs.io/en/latest/).  d3m-interface is a
 Python library to use D3M AutoML systems.
+There are two ways to use AlphaD3M: 1) via Docker/Singularity containers (full version), and 2) via PyPI installation (lightweight version).

 ### Docker/Singularity containers (full version)
 AlphaD3M and the D3M Core will be deployed as a container.
 This version works with Python 3.6 through 3.8, and supports all